 The Use of "Gehenna"

-Christ explains this what happens in gehenna a little more in his next sermon in Matthew, the Sending of the Apostles, where he says in Mat 10:28, (KJV) "And do not fear those who kill the body, but are not able to kill the soul.
+Christ explains this what happens in gehenna a little more in his next sermon in Matthew, the Sending of the Apostles, where he says in Matthew 10:28, (KJV) "And do not fear those who kill the body, but are not able to kill the soul.
 Fear yourselves, however, but rather fear him who is able to destroy both soul and body in hell."
 The "hell" here is again gehenna.
 The Greek word translated as "soul" is psyche, which has a meaning closer to "self", that is, the part of you that experiences your life and has your memories.
 Notice this "self" is destroyed, just like your body is destroyed with death.
-Going back to the Sermon on the Mount, Christ only describes two paths: one to life (Mat 7:14 ) and one to destruction (Mat 7:13).
-This is consistent with the Biblical view of the OT, "The "soul that sins, it shall die" (Ezekiel 18).
+Going back to the Sermon on the Mount, Christ only describes two paths: one to life (Matthew 7:14 ) and one to destruction (Matthew 7:13). this is consistent with the Biblical view of the OT, "The "soul that sins, it shall die" (Ezekiel 18).
 Nowhere does the OT suggest eternal torture any more than Christ' does.